bjartenilsen/natural/GITHUB_ACTIONS_SETUP.md

 2. Verify Node.js 20.11.1 is being used in logs
 3. Ensure no old workflow files are cached
 4. Check that all commands run in `./NaturalWineDetector` directory
+5. If you see "package.json and package-lock.json are out of sync":
+   - Delete `NaturalWineDetector/package-lock.json`
+   - Run `npm install` in the NaturalWineDetector directory
+   - Commit the new package-lock.json

 ## ✨ Success Indicators